oizgagin/ing/ARCHITECTURE.md

 # "PRODUCTION-READINESS"

-1. e2e tests (or maybe better term is "integration tests") and unit tests on some important parts of code;
+1. e2e tests (or maybe better term is "integration tests") and unit tests on some important parts of code (intentionally not full coverage, just enough to be sure that it works);

 2. config (just for fun added simple secrets parsing from env), logs and metrics;